 Whether you are a marketer who is just starting with a digital advertising and want your brand to reach wider audiences, a company that wants to implement RTB into its marketing strategy, or an advertiser seeking solutions for higher ROI, you need to care about real-time bidding.

 Compared to traditional media buying where agencies and publishers negotiate prices, programmatic technology introduced machine-learning algorithms, cloud-software platforms to make the process of buying and selling ads fully automated and efficient.
 Empowered by humans, this technology was programmed to process information in milliseconds, analyze and aggregate it, and draw calculations and even predictions from the data.
 In the 21st century, media buying evolved into an automated process called programmatic.

 Programmatic technology appeared to eliminate human errors, facilitate buying media at a larger scale, reduce the paperwork and streamline processes.
 Real-time bidding is a type of programmatic buying — they’re not the same thing.
-Read this article to learn more about the difference between RTB and programmatic and this article to get acquainted with four types of the programmatic buying.

 The 10 Main Benefits of RTB Auctions for Marketers

 - Advertising campaigns of any size and budget capabilities: Any kind of media buyer, from a small, local business owner to an international, multimillion-dollar company can run RTB campaigns.